 The final deadline for the ELD mandate is just around the corner.
 Are your drivers compliant?

 If your fleet is still operating on an AOBRD, you have until Dec.
-16. 2019 to switch to FMCSA-compliant ELDs and stay compliant.
+16. 2019 to switch to FMCSA-registered ELDs and stay compliant.

 Assess your fleet’s situation

 Although this fast-approaching date is an extension of the hard enforcement deadline that occurred on April 1, 2018, many in the industry still need to make the transition.
 According to a recent FreightWaves survey, 80 percent of all automatic onboard recording devices (AOBRDs) users plan to wait until the final months to switch over to ELDs, setting the stage for a last-minute time crunch during which scores of drivers may find themselves:

 - Purchasing ELDs at the last minute, risking a shortage of compliant devices

 - Dealing with busy customer support lines and unexpected delays

 - Putting their compliance at risk while getting trained on the nuances of ELDs

 While it’s safe to say that transitioning from AOBRDs to ELDs will be an adjustment for drivers, the switch will also affect safety and risk teams.
 These stakeholders are responsible for keeping drivers safe and CSA scores low, and failure to comply with the ELD mandate may result in operational, financial, and safety scoring penalties.

 Bottom line: Waiting too long to make the switch will not only increase your risk of being out of compliance but will also force drivers and fleet managers to adjust to new rules and technology in a very short period of time.